 Children and adolescents with a chronic health condition, such asthma, diabetes and disorders of the brain or nervous system are at high risk for flu complications.

 Flu Vaccine Information

 The flu vaccine is the best way to protect against getting the flu.
 All people 6 months and older need a flu vaccine each year.
 Babies cannot get vaccinated until they are 6 months old.
 It is critical that people who live with or care for children, especially infants younger than 6 months, get vaccinated.
 Vaccinating adults who are around an infant to prevent illnesses is often referred to as “cocooning.”

 A few minutes killing germs can go a long way toward keeping you and those around you healthy.
 As adults, we know to wash our hands often with soap and water, especially after coughing, sneezing, or wiping noses.
-It is also important to cover your own mouth and nose when you cough or sneeze.
+When you cough or sneeze, cough into your sleeve or arm or into a tissue.
+Be sure to dispose of the tissue and wash your hands.
 Parents and child care providers can do their part to kill germs and also teach young children how and when to wash their hands.

 Preventing the Spread of Illness in Child Care

 Young children who have just entered child care are more vulnerable to infectious diseases.
 This is because it may be the first time they have been exposed to certain germs.
 In addition, they may be too young to have received enough doses of recommended vaccines to have developed immunity.

 There are steps that caregivers and teachers can take to prevent the spread of infection in child care.

 When children are healthy, they can go to child care or school, and parents can go to work.
 Getting the flu vaccine is the best way to make sure everyone can continue to participate in these important activities.
 However, when a child feels too sick to participate in activities, or requires care beyond what the caregivers can provide without compromising their ability to care for other children, that child will need to stay home.

 Additional Resources for Parents & Child Care Providers